-5 The AV and NKJV add 'of the air', following the TR and perhaps 5% of the Greek manuscripts.
+&lt;sup>2 The AV and NKJV add 'of the air', following the TR and perhaps 5% of the Greek manuscripts.

-6 Evidently there were some regular followers beyond the twelve.
+&lt;sup>1 Evidently there were some regular followers beyond the twelve.
 In fact, later on He would send out seventy, two by two (Luke 10:1).

-7 Perhaps 4.5% of the Greek manuscripts omit "to know" (as in most modern versions).
+&lt;sup>2 Perhaps 4.5% of the Greek manuscripts omit "to know" (as in most modern versions).
 The omission changes the meaning and should be rejected.

-12 so that: 'Seeing they may see, and not perceive; and hearing they may hear, and not understand; so that they should not return and their sins be forgiven them.'"1
+God; but to those who are outside, everything is being given in parables, 12 so that: 'Seeing they may see, and not perceive; and hearing they may hear, and not understand; so that they should not return and their sins be forgiven them.'"
 'The soils' explained